onflow/flow/agendas/2023/product-sync/2023-12-21-Protocol-Product-Sync.md

 **Update on Epoch Fallback Mode** [EFM] **Recovery**:
-* currenlty working full time on
+* currently working full time on
   - rough design and estimating EFM Recovery
   - testing Dynamic Protocol State
 * this is not clearly covered in any of the OKR objectives right now; and maybe a little late in the cycle to change the objective